 Every year each class delivers the Taking Care Project, which helps children to be able to share their worries including any concerns about bullying.
-In addition to the PSHE curriculum we have a TA who runs nurture groups and provides support for children with social, emotional and mental health problems.
+In addition to the PSHE curriculum we have a teaching assistant who runs Relax Kids sessions and provides support for children with social, emotional and mental health problems.
 Our aim is to remove of barriers to learning and participation by establishing a climate of trust and respect for all.
 The use of drama, role-play and social stories are used to help pupils understand their feelings and express their views.
 Pupils are invited to tell us their views about a range of school issues through the annual pupil questionnaire.